 Let's look at a few fresh stats to understand how crucial it is to incorporate webinars in a business strategy.

 B2B companies host 61% of all webinars, which underscores their potential for gaining loyal customers.
 Webinars are rated as a lead generation tactic with a top quality score.
+Ideally, you combine it with list building software such as ZoomInfo or alternative tools to make sure you have a decent list to market your webinar to.

 Studies suggest over 46% of webinar attendees register to improve their skills.
 The same study shows that online events are expected to grow at a compound annual growth rate (CAGR) of 23.7% from 2021 to 2028.
 People view webinars as an effortless way of spreading knowledge and awareness.